robertialenti/Bike-Share/README.md

 - $\( \text{Treated}_i \ )$ is a binary variable indicating the treatment group (1 if treated, 0 if control).
 - $\( \text{Post}_t \ )$ is a binary variable indicating the post-treatment period (1 if after treatment, 0 if before).
 The treatment date is 11/07/2020.
 - $\( \text{Post}_t \times \text{Treated}_i \ )$ is the difference-in-difference estimator, and is calculated as the interaction of the post-treatment period and the treatment group.
+- $\( D_{i} )$ is the distance, in meters, between Bixi station $\ i \$ and the nearest segment of the REV path.
 - $\( X_t \ )$ is a vector of time-specific covariates, including mean temperature (degrees celcius), mean squared temperature (degrees celcius) precipitation (mm), and snow on ground (mm).
-- $\( D_{i} )$ is the distance, in meters, between Bixi station $\ i \$ and the nearest segment of the REV path.
 - $\( \epsilon_{it} \)$ is the error term.
 Robust standard errors are used.

 <img src="https://github.com/robertialenti/Bixi/raw/main/output/regression_did_trip_count.png">

 The difference-in-difference estimator captures the treatment effect.
 It is found to be positive, statistically significant, and economically meaingful for all three outcomes.
-In particular, the model indicates that proximity to the REV results in xx more trips, yy farther trips, and zz longer trips.
+In particular, the model indicates that stations located in close proximity to the REV see xx more monthly trips than those located further away.
+Trips originating from ___ are yy meters farther and zz minutes longer, on average.
+For comparison, the the mean number of monthly trips taken from a treated station in the pre-treatment period was ___, while the mean distance and mean duration of trips taken from these stations was yy meters and zz minutes.

+Without ride-level user IDs, however, it is impossible for me to infer whether this increased usage is the result of new Bixi users being induced by the REV, or simply a spatial reallocation of existing users.
+That is, it is possible the treatment effect is being driven by existing Bixi users choosing to rent their bikes from a Bixi station closer to the REV path after its completion, rather than new users choosing to use the bikeshare program.